cicdserver-com/codeship/README.md

-# codeship
+# jenkins
-Files for Codeship.
+Files for jenkins-ci.